-- 20. List the various types of aberrations.
-What causes them and how can each be reduced? - 5.
-People who do very detailed work close up, such as jewellers, often can see objects clearly at much closer distance than the normal 25 cm. (a) What is the power of the eyes of a woman who can see an object clearly at a distance of only 8.00 cm? (b) What is the size of an image of a 1.00 mm object, such as lettering inside a ring, held at this distance? (c) What would the size of the image be if the object were held at the normal 25.0 cm distance?
+- 4. Suppose a certain person's visual acuity is such that he can see objects clearly that form an image 4.00 μm high on his retina.
+What is the maximum distance at which he can read the 75.0 cm high letters on the side of an airplane? - 5.
+People who do very detailed work close up, such as jewellers, often can see objects clearly at much closer distance than the normal 25 cm. - (a) What is the power of the eyes of a woman who can see an object clearly at a distance of only 8.00 - (b) What is the size of an image of a 1.00 mm object, such as lettering inside a ring, held at this distance? - (c) What would the size of the image be if the object were held at the normal 25.0 cm distance?